40843245/CPP/Object/OOP/Overloading/overloading in CPP.md

   Unncessary operations does NOT performed at runtime.

+3. Thank to BCS again.

-3. There are slightly difference in C/C++ for overloadable operators.
+There are slightly difference in C/C++ for overloadable operators.

 In C++, the number of overloadable operator more than C.